-The government provides housing finance for low-income households, mainly through INFONAVIT (Instituto del Fondo Nacional para la Vivienda de los Trabajadores or National Fund for Worker’s Housing Institute).
-Infonavit deducts contributions from workers’ payrolls, and then lends at below-market rates (9%), so that borrowers pay back a portion of their minimum wage plus the interest rate.
-The low-end segments are also served by Fovissste (Housing Fund for Public Sector Workers), which also works on a payroll deduction system, but lends at a lower interest rate (maximum of 6%, less if the base salary is very low).
+The government provides housing finance for low-income households, mainly through INFONAVIT (Infonavit is the Instituto del Fondo Nacional para la Vivienda de los Trabajadores or National Fund for Worker’s Housing Institute).
+Infonavit deducts contributions from workers’ payrolls, and then lends at below-market rates (9%).
+The low-end is also served by Fovissste (Housing Fund for Public Sector Workers), which lends at a lower interest rate (maximum of 6%, less if the base salary is very low).
 There are also Sofoles, which are post-1994 private mortgage financial institutions, which sometimes co-finance with Infonavit and also provide some mid-market loans, and also fund developers.

 Almost all houses sold by developers get financing from one of four major sources.

-Mexico´s top three homebuilders have been heavily impacted.
-Sales of Geo, Homex and Urbi´s low-cost homes in sprawling developments far from offices and schools have tumbled in the last year, as a result of the change in government policy.
-These three developers hold large land-banks where Mexicans no longer want to live, and face heavy debt burdens.
+Mexico´s top three homebuilders were heavily hit.
+Sales of Geo, Homex and Urbi´s low-cost homes in developments far from offices and schools tumbled in 2013.
+These three developers hold large land-banks where Mexicans no longer want to live.
+All three filed for bankruptcy protection in 2014.